stezani/freeradius-privacyIDEA-docker/README.md

 our @CONFIG_FILES = ("/etc/privacyidea/rlm_perl.ini", "/etc/freeradius/rlm_perl.ini", "/opt/privacyIDEA/rlm_perl.ini");
 ```

-After this changes, you must restart your container: if there are some issues check the `radiusd.log`
+After this changes, you must restart your container: if there are some issues check the `log/radiusd.log`